Chris-FSU/Trade.War/README.md

 I can also use the WITS data to try to extend this model beyond 2000.

-Q3.R seems to show null results for Q3, but I only checked t versus (t-1).
-I should check at the start and end of the MID to be sure.

 Pursuant to Q4, establish averages for profiles of MID and non-MID country-years.
 Subtract one from the other.
 Examine whether the largest absolute values have some feature in common (for example, high rent-seeking potential).

 Q5 will be a doozy.
 I need a triadic dataset of trade portfolios and MIDs.
 Check all MID dyads for high levels of exports to the same country cs.
 Assuming Q4 yields positive results, these country cs will likely be purchasing large volumes of those goods.

 # End Game
 Regress export similarity and import similarity against MIDs from the correlates of war project with appropriate controls.
 (Pursuant to Q1 & Q2)

-Compare antebellum and post-bellum trade similarities.
-(Q3)

 Determine whether some common feature exists between exports over which dyads tend to fight.
 (Q4)